SCH-IT-MurdochUni/NetworkingLabs/Reusable_Learning_Objects/writing.md

 others.
 A matter of ear, a matter of reading the books that sharpen the ear."
 [1]
 ```

-If you need more convincing, you can read another author's favorite excerpts from the book in the article [here](http://www.jstor.org.libproxy.murdoch.edu.au/stable/25594676)
+If you need more convincing, you can read another author's favorite [excerpts from the book](http://www.jstor.org.libproxy.murdoch.edu.au/stable/25594676) in the article
 In short, make sure you read the whole book and start trying to integrate some of the ideas that resonate with you into your writing.

 I think the following Aristotle quote provides a nice summary of this section.